 Fixture Congestion: Pep roulette is ever-present, but early European lineups will hint at who’s most secure.

 Key Considerations: Haaland has started strongly with high xG and frequent chances.
+He looks sharper than ever (brace against United, where he easily could’ve had more).
 Reijnders’ GW1 display raised expectations and he remains a good price pick.
-Marmoush is one to monitor(got injured during the international break).
+Marmoush‘s injury allowed Foden to get some minutes and Reijnders pushing up the pitch.

 West Ham | GW8-GW12